Monitoring a Database Instance

 Select Apply.

-The session is stopped.
+The selected session is stopped.

 -